 Posts filed under “Digital Media”

 Nobody used more notes to swing!
 Oscar is sometimes dismissed because he wasn’t groundbreaking in the way that many of his contemporaries were.
-But the range of expression he achieved on the piano, and his technical prowess, is hardly rivaled in mainstream jazz.
+But the range of expression he achieved on the piano along with his technical prowess is hardly rivaled in mainstream jazz.

 The live album "The Trio" from 1973 (not to be confused with a Verve release of the same title) is a great recording of Oscar with Pass and Pederson and shows Oscar at his most virtuosic.
 Check out the Brown Thigpen work live here.

-compendium of his 60s work in both trio and solo settings, the
+compendium of his 1960s work in both trio and solo settings, the

 excellent box set "Exclusively for My Friends" will keep you